Overview

 The Victorian Government (the State) is committed to ethical, sustainable and socially responsible procurement.
 We view our Suppliers as partners, and we expect the same high standards of our Suppliers.

-The Supplier Code of Conduct (Code) describes the minimum expectations in the areas of:
+The Supplier Code of Conduct (Code) describes the minimum expectations for Suppliers in the areas of:

 - labour and human rights